 Continuity mistake: When Leia, Chewie, Luke and Han dive into the garbage chute aboard the Death Star, Han is the last to dive in, about 4 seconds after Luke.
 Once he hits bottom, it takes Han 14 seconds to get to his feet, orient himself, and fire his blaster.
 Luke tries to warn Han, but Han fires anyway, and the blaster bolt ricochets around the garbage chute.
 Luke shouts, "It's magnetically sealed!
 I already tried that!"
 But Luke never had time to stand up and fire his blaster before Han arrived.
 Han was only 4 seconds behind Luke.

-Continuity mistake: When Luke and C-3PO run out of the house to find R2-D2, Luke takes out his binoculars and can't find him anywhere.
-The shot returns to Luke and C-3PO, where C-3PO's arms are by his side.
-In the next shot, C-3PO's right arm is suddenly raised almost half way.
+Continuity mistake: When Luke and C-3PO run out of the house to find R2-D2, Luke takes out his binoculars and looks through them.
+The shot cuts back to Luke and C-3PO, where C-3PO has his arms are by his side, but in the next shot, C-3PO suddenly has his right arm raised almost half way.